develephant/coronium-core-docs/docs-src/docs/client-module/api.md

 Provides access to your server-side project api methods.
 To learn how to create server-side api methods, see the server-side __[API](server-api/api)__ module.

+!!! tip "Screencast Available"
+    Learn how to use the Client API in a screencast format by __[Clicking here](https://youtu.be/PoxkpVwhmPE)__.

 Use the __[core.init](core/#init)__ method to set the server-side project to call the methods against.

 ### api